Purple-Tentacle/BangleAppsDev/apps/pedometer/README.md

 * Act.Res. (ms): Active Reset.
 After how many miliseconds will the 'active mode' reset.
 You have to reach the step threshold in this time, otherwise the steps are not counted.
 Standard: 30000
 * Step sens.: Step Sensitivity.
 How sensitive should the sted detection be?
 This changes sensitivity in step detection in the firmware.
 Standard in firmware: 80
 * Step goal: This is your daily step goal.
 Standard: 10000
-* Step length: Kength of one step in cm.
+* Step length: Length of one step in cm.
 Standard: 75
 * Line One: What to display in line one, steps or distance.
 Standard: steps
 * Line Two: What to display in line two, steps or distance.
 Standard: distance